Blinding Sample Clauses

 Blinding.
 This study is single blind.
 The participant will be blinded to which study vaccine (MVA-NP+M1 or placebo) they are administered.
 The Investigator and all study staff acting to determine or record safety, as well as all laboratory staff will also remain blinded (“observer blind”).
 The pharmacist and any study staff administering the study vaccine will not be blinded.
 The volume and site of vaccination will be the same for both Group 1 and Group 2.
 Identical syringes and needles will be used for preparation and administration of each study vaccine.
 Study vaccine will be prepared out of sight of the participant.

 Blinding.
-In this double-blind study all patients, investigators, site personnel, laboratories and central readers with direct involvement in the conduct of the study or their designees will be blinded to treatment assignments.
+The Phase 2 portion of the study is open-label.
+For the double-blind Phase 3 portion of the study, all patients, investigators, site personnel, laboratories, and central readers with direct involvement in the conduct of the study or their designees will be blinded to treatment assignments.
 To prevent potential bias, appropriate measures will be taken to ensure the blind is maintained for the patients and personnel mentioned previously.
 To maintain the blind, investigators will distribute blinded study drug treatment kits to patients as directed by the IWRS system.
-Investigators and patients will not be blinded to dose level, but will be blinded to treatment assignment (i.e., active study drug vs. placebo).
-An IWRS system will manage treatment assignments.
-The only people with direct access to treatment assignments will be those individuals who develop and maintain the randomization code, the DSMB and the statistical group reporting to the DSMB.
+Investigators and patients will not be blinded to dose level, but will be blinded to treatment assignment (i.e., bardoxolone methyl vs. placebo).
+An IWRS will manage treatment assignments and dose-titration.
+The only people with direct access to treatment assignments in the Phase 3 portion of the study will be those individuals who develop and maintain the randomization code, the Data Monitoring Committee (DMC) and the statistical group reporting to the DMC.

 Blinding.
 The formation surfaces on which concrete is to be placed shall be covered with either blinding concrete not less than 75mm thick, or waterproof, building paper, or polythene sheeting immediately after completion of the final trimming of the excavation.